Logos-Cell-Stewardship-and-Support/kelp-islands/README.md

 💡 Background & Origin

 Kelp Island draws inspiration from the Seasteading movement and early experiments in floating infrastructure, especially those near San Francisco.
-The idea of using kelp—one of the fastest carbon-sequestering plants on Earth—as a construction material was born out of this lineage.
+The idea of using kelp, which is one of the fastest growing carbon-sequestering plants on Earth, as a construction material was born out of this lineage.

 SeaBricks are real-world, modular, kelp-based building blocks under active development.
 They are designed to eventually serve as both physical infrastructure and a backing asset for a fully decentralized, stable, and low-carbon currency.
 Kelp Island exists to model how that currency, and the societies that might use it, could be prototyped digitally first.